Matri199/Matrix-YTD/README.md

 pydub

-termux-api (for audio playback in Termux)
+termux-api (for Android audio playback)

-The script will install these automatically, but you can also install them manually if needed.
+> Auto-installed on first run.
+You can also install manually.

 ---

-💡 Tips
+✨ Tips

-For private or age-restricted content, yt-dlp may require cookies or login.
+Use Termux on Android and grant storage access.

-Always keep yt-dlp up to date for best compatibility.
+Keep yt-dlp updated for best compatibility.

-For best results on Android, use Termux and grant storage permissions.
+For private or age-restricted content, use cookies or login.